You can almost hear the revving engines, squealing tires, and the roar of the crowds in Thunder Rolls. Get ready to race!

-Place one cube of each color on the “0” space of the scoreboard, and on the “start” space for Laps.
 Deal Thunder cards along the bottom of the board, 3 below each action space.
 The arrows indicate whether the cards should be placed face-up or face-down.

-Most races are either 1 or 2 Stages, and each Stage has a Rolling phase followed by a Thunder phase.
+The races are either 1 or 2 Stages, and each Stage has a Rolling phase followed by a Thunder phase.
 During the Rolling phase, players roll dice and place them into the various action spaces on the bottom of the board to take those actions and bid on the Thunder cards for that section.
 During the Thunder phase, players program 4 actions using Thunder cards and Speed cards, and then play them out.

 Each round starts with the player in the lead position, goes clockwise around the table, and concludes with any NPDs.
 This is repeated until all players are out of dice.

 Everyone rolls the dice in their pool, and groups them by number.
-On your turn, you must place all of the dice of one value into the matching action space, ranked by the number of dice you have in that space.
+On your turn, you must place all of your dice of one value into the matching action space, ranked by the number of dice you have in that space.
 (If you’re adding dice to a space where you already had dice, this may adjust your ranking there.)
 Then, you may perform the action on that space.